 Shopify

 Shopify gives you complete control over your online store design with powerful customization tools.
 You can design a unique storefront that matches your brand using flexible templates, theme customization, and an easy-to-use theme editor with the store builder.
-Advanced Shopify plans offer even more options, including customizable storefronts, SEO tools, and checkout optimization to boost conversions.
-Plus, you can modify your URL structure and fine-tune your store for better search engine rankings.

 Etsy

 Etsy offers a fast and simple way to start selling your products online.
-With its built-in audience, you can easily reach buyers without needing to invest in marketing.
+With its built-in audience, you can easily reach buyers without investing in marketing.
 The platform’s easy-to-use, standardized seller shop design lets you focus on what you do best – creating great products – while Etsy handles the rest.
 Perfect for makers and artists, Etsy provides a stress-free setup and connects you with customers already looking for unique items.

 Etsy does have its downsides.
 Customization options are limited, and seller shops must follow strict marketplace rules and design restrictions, offering fewer branding opportunities.
 While it’s easy to reach buyers, you have less control over your store’s look and feel compared to platforms like Shopify.